dscc-admin-ch/lomas/client/README.md

 ```
 Once `client` is initialized it can be used to send requests to respective DP frameworks.

+Note: Parameters for authentication are set via environment variables.

 #### Get metadata
 Metadata information aout the dataset can be accessed in a format based on SmartnoiseSQL dictionary format, where among other, there is information about all the available columns, their type, bound values (see Smartnoise page for more details).
 Any metadata is required for Smartnoise-SQL is also required here and additional information such that the different categories in a string type column column can be added.